 “I didn’t hear her laugh for six months.
 I didn’t hear her voice at all, just her crying.
 I can’t imagine that I would be watching her making these gains that she’s making, doing the things that she’s doing (without the medical marijuana).
 I don’t take it for granted.
 Every day is a blessing.”

-More and more companies are offering CBD oil as treatment for children with cerebral palsy who not only experience seizures, but also have muscle spasms and chronic pain.
+More and more companies are offering CBD oil as a treatment for children with cerebral palsy who experience seizures and muscle spasms, and chronic pain.

-It’s important to fully research companies, and possibly get your physician’s recommendation before making a decision.
-Keep in mind, however, that state laws and even personal preferences may prohibit your child’s doctor from giving you a recommendation.
+It’s important to thoroughly research companies and attempt to get your physician’s advice before deciding on any kind of medication.
+However, that state laws and even personal preferences may prohibit your child’s doctor from giving you a recommendation for CBD treatment.

 The Myth of “Getting High” and Medical Marijuana

-One of the rightful concerns of parents who are considering medical marijuana treatment for their children is the “getting high” factor of using marijuana.
-According to David Casarett, MD, author of Stoned: A Doctor’s Case For Medical Marijuana, it’s the THC compound in marijuana that’s responsible for producing the high feeling.
+One of the legitimate concerns of parents considering medical marijuana treatment for their children is the “getting high” factor.
+According to David Casarett, MD, author of Stoned: A Doctor’s Case For Medical Marijuana, THC is the compound in marijuana that’s responsible for producing the feeling of being high.

-The majority of medical marijuana and cannabis oil products have such a low concentration of THC that there is literally no feeling of “being stoned.”
-It’s the CBD ingredient in marijuana that helps treat seizures and spasms.
-Medical marijuana and CBD oil promote a high concentration of CBD.
+The majority of medical marijuana and cannabis oil products have such a low concentration of THC that they do not produce a high.
+Medical marijuana and CBD oil generally contain a higher concentration of CBD.
+It is the CBD ingredient in marijuana that helps treat seizures and muscle spasms.

 He also added,